pecampelo/url-shortener/README.md

 5. [X] Create a static front-end file with forms.

-6. Connect to a database;

-7. Write down the HTTP request methods;
+6. [X] Write HTTP request methods and create shortener function.

+7. [X] Deploy to Heroku.

+8. Redirect user to longUrl page.

+9. Connect to a database in order to save Urls.

-8. Use Postman to test methods;
+10. Use Postman to test methods and save collection to package.

-9. Write functions that suffice the tests passing.
+11. Write functions that suffice the tests passing.

-10. Package using Dockerfile.
+12. Package using Dockerfile.

-11. Deploy to Heroku.

 ## How does it work?